Kildare GAA: History

 Gaelic games predate recorded sporting history in Kildare.
 Hurling on Lyons Hill was featured in the Book of Leinster.
 The Curragh of Kildare was the venue for the fairs and festivals of ancient Ireland called the Aonach Colmáin.
 Local references to football go back to medieval times.
 An English traveller, John Dundon, described a hurling match in Naas in 1699.
 A handball alley near Rathangan bears the date 1790, though the oldest known alley is located near Moone.
 A match at Timolin in February 1792, resulted in a riot that was reported in local newspapers.
 There is also a reference to an inter-county match between Kildare and Meath GAA in 1797 which was attended by Lord Edward Fitzgerald.
 Valentine Lawless, Lord of Cloncurry, describes how Wogan Browne, an 18th-century grandee, lost his Justice of the Peace status for kicking off a football match in the Clane area, also in 1797.

 Summer athletics meetings in Kildare predate the GAA.
 John Wyse Power, then editor of local newspaper The Leinster Leader, attended the foundation meeting of the Gaelic Athletic Association (GAA) in Thurles in 1884.
 In February 1885, Sallins GAA, Straffan GAA, Naas GAA and the Suncroft GAA played in the first four football matches governed under new GAA rules.

 A county committee was established in 1887.
 Kildare entered the second championships in 1888 and was represented by Clane GAA.
 Tommy Conneff from Clane, who went on to hold the world record for the mile, was among the first GAA athletic champions.

 County board structure

 The Kildare County Board, which meets once a month in St Conleth's Park, is the highest authority within the county.
 It is responsible for running all adult football competitions, the Under 21 championships, and minor leagues and championships.
 Every club sends one delegate.
 There is a separate board responsible for hurling, which is a subsidiary board to the county board.

 Juvenile hurling and football is administered by Bord na nÓg which runs Under 14, 15 and 16 competitions.
 Under 13 and younger grades are separated into a North Board and South Board.

-The current Kildare county board is structured as follows: